Planning & Development Manager

 There are a number of benefits that you’ll access being a part of our inclusive team including flexi time, 27.5 days holiday (with an additional 6 days flexi time), civil service pension scheme, gym membership contribution, and professional membership.

 We offer different ways to work flexibly, and the following types of flexibility are usually possible: flexible hours, working from home for part of the week and compressed hours.
 Please feel free to talk about what flexibility means to you at your interview.

 We also welcome applicants from anywhere in the UK – as long as you’re able to be in the Mansfield office for a minimum of 1-2 days a week and attend our regular team meetings in person, we embrace a hybrid working model as much as possible.

 Equality, Diversity and Inclusion:

 The Coal Authority is committed to developing a supportive, inclusive, caring and positive community.
 We encourage applications from people with the required skills and experience, from different backgrounds, cultures, ethnicities and beliefs.
 Diversity is vital to our success and innovation and is fundamental to our values of being trusted, inclusive and progressive.
 We offer a guaranteed interview for candidates with disabilities who meet the basic selection criteria.

 If you require any reasonable adjustments or alternative format application forms you can get in touch with us by contacting the HR team by email at [email protected] or by phone on 0345 762 6848.

 Other essential information

 We would love to respond to all candidates, however due to the high volumes we receive, only candidates invited to interview will be contacted.
-If you have not heard anything within 2 weeks of the closing date, please consider your application unsuccessful.
+Therefore if you have not heard anything within 2 weeks of the closing date, please consider your application unsuccessful.
 We do encourage you to keep an eye on our website and see if there are any other roles that may be suitable for you.

 Successful candidates must pass basic security checks and will be subject to UK Immigration requirements.